If I don't live, I die! Si je ne vis pas, je meurs! ¡Si no vivo, me muero!

 • Videographer for Shoah Foundation, David Dorfman, Suzanne Lacy, UCLA Dance Festival.

-• Lead actor in The Man Without a World, a feature film by Eleanor Antin, with artists Allan Kaprow, Newton Harrison and poet, Jeremy Rothenberg.
+• Lead actor in The Man Without a World, a feature film by Eleanor Antin, with artists Allan Kaprow, Newton Harrison and poet, Jeremy Rothenberg, (cf. bottom of page).

-• Lead actor, Euripides’ The Bacchae, one year rehearsal w.
+• Lead actor, Euripides’ The Bacchae, one year rehearsal as Dionysos w.
 Ron Sossi, The Odyssey Theater.
 Studies w.
 Grotowski disciple, Leonidas Ossetynski, and with pantomime, Richmond Shepard, Los Angeles.

 • Past Board of Directors: St. Louis Film Critics Association, Foundation for Art Resources (FAR), Los Angeles, Exhibition Committee St. Louis Holocaust Museum and Research Center.